In this article, you will learn

 -

-Selection Tool [24] – used to select objects by clicking on them.
-The keyboard shortcut for the Selection Tool is
+Selection Tool [24] – allows you to select objects by clicking on them.
+The shortcut key for the Selection Tool is

 (V)